weecology/DeepTreeAttention/README.md

 ### Dev Guide

 In general, major changes or improvements should be made on a new git branch.
 Only core improvements should be made on the main branch.
 If a change leads to higher scores, please create a pull request.
+Any pull requests are expected to have pytest unit tests (see tests/) that cover major use cases.

 ## Model Architectures